 According to the New York Times, a consumer advocacy group has found high concentrations of lead in vinyl toys like a Go Diego Go backpack.
 The article also mentions that Toys R Us stopped selling vinyl bibs last month.

-We have hundreds of toys, most of which are tucked away in boxes because we cycle the toys so Alex won’t get bored.
-Even though Alex will have fewer toys to play with and therefore he may indeed get bored more frequently, the peace of mind will be worth the resulting tantrums and effort required to entertain him.
+We have hundreds of toys, most of which are tucked away in boxes because we cycle the toys so our son won’t get bored.
+Even though he will have fewer toys to play with and therefore he may indeed get bored more frequently, the peace of mind will be worth the resulting tantrums and effort required to entertain him.
 The only problem is, I can’t think of a way to be sure that any toy is safe, even if it’s made in the USA (or Europe or Japan, etc.).

 Hat tip: The Consumerist.